EPOS for Pubs and Bars

-In this page, we’re mainly going to look at cloud-based systems for pub; that’s because as a business, we only sell cloud- or hybrid-systems which run on iPads, Androids or Macs.
+Of all the different types of merchant we serve, pubs are frequently the establishments which rely on the oldest kinds of EPOS.
+In this page, we’re mainly going to look at cloud-based till systems for pubs and bars; that’s because as a business, we only sell cloud- or hybrid-systems which run on iPads, Androids or Macs.
 We don’t sell the older generation of POS systems, called “fixed till” systems, because with a few exceptions, we don’t think they’re very good.
 (Find out why here).

 One way to divide the different bits of software on the market is by their target market.
 If you’re not sure what you need, this can be a great way of getting a really quick sense of which POS is for you.
 We’re going to give a rapid overview based on your profile.

-Starting at the bottom-end, if you’re a pop-up bar you probably don’t need a proper POS at all.
-You need a pay-as-you-go card payment processor which throws in a simple sales log so that you can see how much you’ve sold of what products every day.
+Starting at the bottom-end, if you’re a pop-up bar you probably don’t need a proper EPOS at all.
+You need a pay-as-you-go card payment processor which throws in a simple sales log so that you can see the quantity of each product sold every day.

 Small pubs / bar-only pubs